It’s just you, the sand and the waves

 FAKISTRA BEACH (GREECE)

 While the Greek islands are idyllic, most beaches are pretty darn crowded.
 Not Fakistra, which is found in the Mt.
 Pelion region, just near the quaint mountain village of Tsagarada.
+You can get a e-mietwagenkreta car rental plan to get yourself to the beach.
 Don’t expect to find beach chairs and umbrellas for rent, though.
 It’s all you and the blue lagoon.
+If you love the serenity and peace of a beach with not many other people around, this would be the perfect holiday for you.
+Luckily there are plenty of Greece vacation packages to peruse through to find one that is best for you.

 POLIHALE STATE PARK (HAWAII)